Punktum-dk/epp-service-specification/README.md

 <a id="create-domain"></a>
 ### create domain

-This part of the EPP protocol is described in [RFC 5730][RFC5730].
+This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
 DK Hostmaster, however, is based on an asynchronous domain creation workflow.
 All domain requests are enqueued for further processing and their creation will be in a state of pending.

 Please note: